vpharrish101/SAML/README.md

 ## Our Approach

+* **TL;DR**: Since the 'noise' is same-y for all patients from a particular scanner, we destroy that similarity by geometrically reshaping the data, with embedded randomness.

+We solve this by: -
   1. We approached this issue by using Model Agnostic Meta Learning (MAML), a Hessian matrix based training algorithm.
 The core idea is, exposing the model to lots of different sites at once, and modelling the loss will poteltially let the model ignore additive noise and learn the underlying signals underneath.
   2. This approach, however did not work while tested in Leave-One-Site-Out tests, as the model instead optimized for all of the trained sites.
 Our preliminary takeaway is that, a geometric level manipulation is needed to change the loss landscape to stop prioritizing scanner site artifacts.
   3. Since scanner noise is structured (meaning it is consistent for all patients from a particular site), we disrupt that geometry itself, by randomly projecting it.
 The intuition is, the scanner noise that is consistent on each patient at a site is now disrupted, forcing the model to rely less on noise.